Circumconic and inconic

+The hyperbola H is a circumconic of triangle ABC, as a hyperbola is a conic section and H passes through A, B, and C.

 In Euclidean geometry, a circumconic is a conic section that passes through the three vertices of a triangle, and an inconic is a conic section inscribed in the sides, possibly extended, of a triangle.

 Suppose A, B, C are distinct non-collinear points, and let △ABC denote the triangle whose vertices are A, B, C. Following common practice, A denotes not only the vertex but also the angle ∠BAC at vertex A, and similarly for B and C as angles in △ABC.
 Let $a= |BC|, b=|CA|, c=|AB|,$ the sidelengths of △ABC.